-I hear from so many of you that you want to participate in things like Hackschool and the Sage Family Tribe, but logging into your Facebook account triggers a cascade of negative overwhelm.
+I hear from so many of you that you want to participate in things like Hackschool, but logging into your Facebook account triggers a cascade of negative overwhelm.
 I get it.
 At one point I was there too.
 But it doesn’t have to be that way.
 You can simplify your Facebook account to the point of being connected only with the few people and resources that are a value add for your life.
 You’re going to have to be liberal with the unlike button and brutal with the unfriending but I’ll virtually hold your hand through it.
 You’ll feel so relieved when the culling is through and you’re left with a space that actually feels nourishing.

 The first stop on our simplification tour is your photos.
 If you have been sharing things on Facebook for years, you likely have hundreds of photos that you have offered up to the internet gods.
 That made me uncomfortable.
 So I chose to unclutter the Facebook photo box.

 You can easily delete any albums that you created but for albums Facebook created, you will have to delete each image individually.
 They do not allow you to mass delete those photos because they want to deter you from deleting them.
 Don’t fall for it.
 Put in the tedious time and reclaim your property.

 Go into the album and hover over a photo > Click the pencil in the upper right corner > Delete Photo > Delete.
 Repeat ad nauseum.

 I actually offered my kid a couple bucks to knock out a bunch of deleting for me.
 Win-win.
 My personal profile now contains my 1 profile image and 1 cover image.

 Now when I want to share photos with my Facebook people, I have an album I created that I share them to, where I can easily and regularly delete the entire album.